Share

 When you’re happy with your first iteration of content, it’s time to turn your website multilingual.

-Step 3: Translate Your Site in Minutes Using the Wpml Plugin
+Step 3: Translate Your Site in Minutes Using the WPML Plugin

 The easiest and quickest way to turn your site multilingual is by using a translation plugin like WPML.
-As one of the most comprehensive and affordable solutions available, it lets you translate your website into multiple languages and works seamlessly with the Avada Website Builder.
+As one of the most comprehensive and affordable solutions available, WPML lets you translate your website into multiple languages and works seamlessly with the Avada Website Builder.

-WPML’s ‘Translate Everything’ Mode
+WPML’s ‘Translate Everything Automatically’ Mode

-‘Translate Everything’ mode typically reduces 90% of the effort required to translate a WordPress website.
+The Translate Everything Automatically mode typically reduces 90% of the effort required to translate a WordPress website.
 In addition, it automatically translates your main site content into all secondary languages as you create or update it.

 Although automatic translation is far more accurate than it used to be, all translations can be reviewed on the front-end either pre-or-post publishing.
 Thus, it gives you peace of mind and lets you – or a professional reviewer – make any immediate changes to the translations if needed.